-With its unique history, downtown Los Alamos has a wealth of assets that tell its story.
-There is not, however, an overall cohesive experience that helps convey the history and character of the area to visitors and residents.
-A comprehensive placemaking strategy that establishes signature gateways, streetscapes and pedestrian amenities is needed to create a distinct downtown experience.
-Streetscape improvements have been completed along Central Ave, from Oppenheimer Dr to Knecht St but other key thoroughfares such as Trinity Dr, Deacon St and connecting north-south roadways like 15th St are still in need of improvements.
-As mentioned during the stakeholder meetings, there is a lack of active storefronts along critical downtown streets, especially since a large portion of street-fronting buildings are occupied with office spaces on the ground floor or the street frontage is dominated by surface parking lots.
+With its unique history, Downtown Los Alamos has a wealth of assets that tell its story; however, there is not an overall cohesive experience that helps convey the history and character of the area to visitors and residents.
+A comprehensive placemaking strategy that establishes signature gateways, streetscapes, and pedestrian amenities is needed to create a distinct Downtown experience.
+Streetscape improvements have been completed along Central Avenue from Oppenheimer Drive to 9th Street, but other key thoroughfares such as Trinity Drive, Deacon Street, and connecting north-south roadways like 15th Street are still in need of improvements.
+As mentioned during the stakeholder meetings, there is a lack of active storefronts along critical Downtown streets, especially since a large portion of street-fronting buildings are occupied with office spaces on the ground floor or the street frontage is dominated by surface parking lots.
 Comprehensive signage is also lacking, though the County is working on implementing a comprehensive signage plan.
-These are all factors that affect the downtown experience.
+These are all factors that affect the Downtown experience.